Deltius5kb/blueberry/README.md

 # Sandbox Logistics

-This is simply a mod that lets you set logistics requests and get them instantly delivered to you in sandbox mode.
+This is a mod that lets you play similar to sandbox mode, you have no character sprite or collision (configurable).
+Dependencies are highly recommended but not needed.